komyg/rm-shop-v2/tutorial.md

 }
 ```

-In this component we are using the `GetShoppingCart` query hook to get the number of action figures that the user selected and their total price.
-The state of the shopping cart is handled on the Apollo In Memory Cache and is updated whenever we increase or decrease the action figure's quantities by their respective reslvers.
-We are also hiding this component unti the customer has chosen at least one action figure.
+In this component we are using the `useGetShoppingCart` query hook to get the number of characters that the user selected and the total price.
+The state of the `ShoppingCart` is handled on the Apollo `InMemoryCache` and is updated whenever we increase or decrease the character's quantities by their respective reslvers.
+We are also hiding this component until the customer has chosen at least one character.

 Notice that we didn't needed to create a resolver to get the shopping cart's state.
 That is because the shopping cart's state is available as a directy child of the root Query, therefore we can get it more easily.

->Note: in the real world, this button would take the user to somekind of checkout screen in which he could review and place his order.
+>Note: in a real project, this button would take the user to some kind of checkout screen in which he would be able to review and place his order.

-Finally let's update our app component to contain our new shopping cart button.
+Finally let's update our app component to contain our new button.
 To do this, open the *components/app/app.tsx* file and add the `ShoppingCartBtn` component:

 ```tsx
 export default function App(): ReactElement {